ntchirkova/robot_soccer/README.md

 # System Architecture

-The architecture of our system is a state machine, where the ball is either looking for the ball, getting ready to kick the ball or kicking the ball.
-The function look_for_ball is a call back function on a timer.
-If an image is found, find_goal, attempts to find a goal and find_ball attempts to find a a ball.
+The architecture of our system is a state machine, where the robot is either looking for the ball, positioning itself to kick the ball, or kicking the ball.
+The function look_for_ball is a ros timer callback function.
+Each cycle, find_goal attempts to find a goal and find_ball attempts to find a a ball.
 If both are found, get_in_position directs the ball to its kicking position.
 Finally, the state is changed to HIT_BALL and the robot switches into an aggressive kicking mode.
+After kicking the ball, the robot stops and backs up slightly in order to see where the ball goes.
+Then, it gets ready to kick the ball again!

 Most of our code is located in robot_soccer.py and the state of the robot is controlled by look_for_ball.
-We have many helper functions that work to process, the image and move the robot.
+We have many helper functions that work to process the image, move the robot, and perform calculations.

 # Blog 2
 ### 12/7/2018